That'll Be the Day (musical): Reception

 The show claims to have performed to over five million people over 35 years, including several superfans who have seen the show hundreds of times.
 In 2010, a review in The Citizen Gloucestershire called the show an evening of "unashamed nostalgia" that brought many famous artists back to life to "an enthusiastic and responsive audience" at a "brisk pace".
-The Citizen also praised the "clever impersonation" of Bruce Forsyth by Gary Anderson, and noted that "Trevor Payne, Julia Greenham and Nicki Renee Hechavarria stood out in a generally splendid, dynamic team full of talent and energy, where the nostalgia and humour combined to delight a large audience."
+The Citizen also praised the "clever impersonation" of Bruce Forsyth by Gary Anderson, and noted that "Trevor Payne, Julia Greenham and Nikki Renee Hechavarria stood out in a generally splendid, dynamic team full of talent and energy, where the nostalgia and humour combined to delight a large audience."